ibexa/documentation-user/docs/persona_paths/editor.md

 Users who work as content editors can be tasked with the following responsibilities:

 - Create new content for existing websites, specific campaigns, and events
-- Upload and edit content items (blog posts, articles, media, etc.)
+- Upload and edit content items (for example, blog posts, articles, or media)
 - Create engaging and memorable landing pages
 - Maintain editorial calendars and communicate deliverable deadlines across the organization